Financial planning tools and services to put you on the path to the future you want

 Due to people’s laziness under the old plan, they often never got around to enrolling in the 401k plan.
 Under the new method of auto-enrollment, the same laziness often kept people from opting out – hence the 86% enrollment.

-- A cart divider that states, “Place fruit and vegetables in front of this divider, all other food goes behind.” – This prompted people to think about their fruit and veggie consumption and to actually buy some on this shopping trip!
+Buy More Fruits and Vegetables: Some Grocery Stores have a cart divider that states, “Place fruit and vegetables in front of this divider, all other food goes behind.”
+This prompted people to think about their fruit and veggie consumption and to actually buy some on this shopping trip!
 As you may have guessed, sales of fruit and vegetables skyrocketed.

 Yup, you heard me right.
 They’re even doing it at JFK Airport in New York.
 On each porcelain urinal, you’ll find an etching of a fake fly right above the hole.
 As it turns out, this nudge took urinal messes down dramatically!

-If nudging can really drive you to eat more fruit, donate your organs, and to eat healthier – all without even thinking about it – think about what you can do for yourself if you set up your very own set of nudges…you know, for things that you actually want to do!
+If nudging can really drive you to eat more fruit, be tidier, and contribute to your 401k – all without even thinking about it – think about what you can do for yourself if you set up your very own set of nudges…you know, for things that you actually want to do!

-Here are 8 possible nudges — cues, motivations and easements — to help you retire:
+Here are some possible nudges — cues, motivations and easements — to help different types of people get to the goal of retirement:

 It is best to retire to do something, not just to escape whatever you do to earn money.